cheminfo/roc-eln-docker/faq.md

 do that for `eln`, `visualizer` and `printers` databases.

-**note**: take care if you are running this command from the roc-eln-docker couchdb container because the available port outside of the container is 4445 but inside is the 5984.
+**note**: take care if you are running this command from the roc-eln-docker couchdb container because the available port outside the container is 4445 but inside is the 5984.

 Then you do: